This documentation covers Poweradmin 4.0.x, 4.1.x, and 4.2.x. Some sections are still being expanded.

 Database Logging

-Poweradmin can log zone and record changes to the database for auditing and tracking purposes.
+Poweradmin can log operations to the database for auditing and tracking purposes.

 Overview